eProsima/Fast-DDS-docs/docs/advanced.rst

 Taking advantage of multicast
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For topics with several subscribers it is recommendable to configure them to use multicast instead of unicast.
+For topics with several subscribers, it is recommendable to configure them to use multicast instead of unicast.
 By doing so, only one network package will be sent for each sample.
 This will improve both CPU and network usage.
 Multicast configuration is explained in :ref:`multicast-locators`.